 Official Cub Scout uniforms are appropriate dress at any time during the session.
 We encourage everyone to wear their uniforms during flag ceremonies, breakfast and dinner.
 Scouts are also invited to bring "parent approved" theme costumes or props.
 Please do NOT bring cap-guns or replica or toy firearms or weapons of any kind.
-Camp staff will remain in character until the closing ceremonies.
+Camp staff will remain in character through the closing campfire.